 Most other financial aid packages such as grants, scholarships, and work-study programs are also only available to qualifying American Citizens and Permanent Residents.
 There are some grants and scholarships available to international students; however, they are limited, and are rarely, if ever, granted to medical students.

 State-run schools and state affiliated schools offer discounted tuition rates to students who qualify as legal residents of their states; however, legal state residence is usually only afforded to U.S. Citizens and Permanent Residents.

 High Competition For Few Spots

 As is true for most universities, medical schools in the U.S. have become more and more competitive, accepting only a small percentage of the total number of students who apply.
 This leaves many American students no choice but to change their career paths.

 For this reason, very few medical schools accept applications from international students: in the US, a total of only about 75 medical schools accept international students.
 In addition, some of the schools accepting international students only accept Canadian students, thereby reducing the options for non-Canadian international students even further.

 What’s more, many medical schools have certain requirements for applicant’s educational background.
 Of the schools that do accept international students, many require that at least 1 year of undergraduate studies be completed at a US college.
 Some schools have gone even further with their requirements, taking only those international students who have completed at least 2 years of undergraduate schooling at US universities.

 For these reasons, international students intending to study at US medical schools will face myriad challenges.
 Aspiring medical students in this position may want to consider obtaining permanent residence through the EB-5 Investor Program.
-If you have any questions about attending school in the United States as an international student, or want to learn more about the EB-5 Investment Visa program, please contact the Law Offices of Vaughan de Kirby.
+If you have any questions about attending school in the United States as an international student, or want to learn more about the EB-5 Investment Visa program, please contact the Jatoi & de Kirby, APC.
 Give us a call at 415-221-2345, or send us your questions online.